StirfireStudios/Jacquard-YarnParser/README.md

         - the whitespace found is the same or longer than the current whitespace encountered
     - and
         - the next characters are `->`
+    - then
         1. Insert a shortcut start character before the next newline (`0x1E`)
         2. push the whitespace found at 2 and that we need to emit "close option" onto the stack
   3. Output the line and return to 2 above